 At first, I was going to suck it up and make a leek scramble.
-It would probably taste good and all … but then I realized that I seriously don’t have to have the egg.
-Where in the rule book does it say that breakfast must include breakfast foods, anyway?
+It would probably taste good and all … but then I realized that I didn’t have to have the egg.
+I was only thinking about it because I was still caught up on traditional breakfast foods.

 It wasn’t traditional or usual, but it was delicious.
 I didn’t overdo it or resort to something convenient.
-But in it’s own way, this was convenient — heck, it took under 10 minutes to make.
+But in its own way, Sauteed Leeks on French Bread was convenient — heck, it took under 10 minutes to make.
 I loved every bite.